SalesforceAIResearch/MCPEval/ROADMAP.md

 - ✅ Data management interfaces
 - 🔲 Unifying the model config for all the pages and sharing the same component
 - 🔲 Saving any existing model config as a config file and support load it again

+## Issues
+- Evluating multiple models does not working
+- Analyze feature does not support not generating AI report
+- Judge Rubrics select not generate report